• Skip to primary navigation

 collage of images showing how to prepare roast

-• Heat 1 tablespoon olive oil over medium-high heat in a large dutch oven or a large pot with lid.
-Sear the roast in the hot pot until browned, turn the roast and continue to sear all the sides.
-3-4 minutes per side, add additional oil as needed.
+• Heat one tablespoon of olive oil over medium-high heat in a large Dutch oven or a large pot with a lid.
+Sear the roast in the hot pot until browned, turn the roast, and continue to sear all the sides.
+3-4 minutes per side.
+Add additional oil as needed.

 • Let the veggies cook for 3-4 minutes.